 Conversely, you lose weight if more calories leave your body than enter it.

-That being said, cutting calories without taking the foods you eat into account is usually not a sustainable way to lose weight.
+That said, cutting calories without taking the foods you eat into account is usually not a sustainable way to lose weight.

-Though it works for some people, the most end up hungry and eventually give up on their diet.
+Though it works for some people, most end up hungry and eventually give up on their diet.